 The Public Charge Rule for Immigrants and the Hidden Impact on Public Health

-In October 2018, the Trump administration proposed changes to the public charge rule, an immigration policy that determines whether people seeking to enter the United States or gain permanent residency may do so based on their likelihood to become dependent on publicly-funded programs.
+In October 2018, the Trump administration proposed changes to the public charge rule, an immigration policy that determines whether people seeking to enter the United States or gain permanent residency may do so based on their likelihood to become dependent on publicly funded programs.
 The proposed rule, touted as a protection for taxpayers, would lengthen the list of benefits that are assessed negatively in the public charge test to include Medicaid, SNAP (“food stamps”), and a handful of public housing programs that help keep individuals and families safe and healthy.

 Public programs are funded by taxpayers, and the government, accountable to these taxpayers, has a responsibility to balance revenue and spending effectively.
 But economic impact reports and health experts agree that the new policy wouldn’t protect our country’s taxpayers — a group that includes both documented and undocumented immigrants — nearly as much as it would initially appear.
 In fact, it’s likely to do just the opposite.

-In the months following the proposal, much has been published on its harmful effects on the health and health-seeking behavior of immigrants in the U.S., and the Department of Homeland Security has received over 260,000 public comments, the vast majority in opposition of the changes.
+In the months following the proposal, much has been published on its harmful effects on the health and health-seeking behavior of immigrants in the U.S., and the Department of Homeland Security has received more than 260,000 public comments, the vast majority in opposition of the changes.
 Should the proposed rule take effect, hospitals and providers will have to grapple with the consequences of people choosing to disenroll from using public benefits.
 The resulting public health crises and additional cost strains spell bad news for immigrants and U.S.-born citizens alike.

 Public health costs of the public charge proposal